Keeping up with the Joneses

 Mr. Jones decided to switch some of his bond fund holdings into corporate class bond funds (essentially the same type of bonds inside the bond fund he was holding) and recapture capital losses triggered in the last year.
 When Mr. Jones sells his tax class bond fund in the future, chances are it will be tax-free.

-The next day I had a visit from his neighbours.
+The next day I had a visit from his neighbors.
 They asked me how they can keep up with the Joneses.